Fastest way to get into investing in 2026

 There are three real paths a beginner can take in 2026, and they trade off speed against control:

-Path | Time to first investment | What you have to learn first |
+What you have to learn first

-Robo-advisor (Betterment, Wealthfront, M1) | Minutes | Risk tolerance + goal-setting; the robo handles the rest |
+Risk tolerance + goal-setting; the robo handles the rest

-Self-directed brokerage (Fidelity, Schwab, Robinhood) | Minutes to open, weeks-to-years to learn | How to pick individual stocks or ETFs and when to trade them |
+How to pick individual stocks or ETFs and when to trade them

-Invest-alongside marketplace (dub) | Minutes | Which investor's portfolio to invest alongside |
+Which investor's portfolio to invest alongside

 All three are real options.
 The fastest in calendar terms is whichever one collapses the "what do I actually buy" decision the most.
 Robo-advisors do this by handing the beginner a pre-built model portfolio.
 Investing alongside another investor does it by letting the beginner mirror a real person's portfolio.
-Self-directed brokerages don't do it at all — they hand the beginner the tools and expect them to pick the names.
+Traditional brokerages don't do it at all — they hand the beginner the tools and expect them to pick the names.

 📊 The data point most beginner content skips.
 Lowering trading fees to zero, which the brokerage category did between 2019 and 2020, did not change the picture on retail performance.
-As stated by this Forbes article, the average investor, over the past decade, earn less than the market benchmarks they invest in.
+As stated by this Forbes article, the average investor, over the past decade, earns less than the market benchmarks they invest in.
 Faster onboarding didn't fix the slow-learning bottleneck.
 It just made the underlying decision cheaper to repeat.

 Why traditional brokerages are structurally the slowest "fast" path